Ocean Gate, New Jersey

-Ocean Gate is a borough in Ocean County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 2,011, reflecting a decline of 65 (−3.1%) from the 2,076 counted in the 2000 Census, which had in turn declined by 2 (−0.1%) from the 2,078 counted in the 1990 Census.
+Ocean Gate is a borough in Ocean County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 1,932, a decrease of 79 (−3.9%) from the 2010 census count of 2,011, which in turn reflected a decline of 65 (−3.1%) from the 2,076 counted in the 2000 census.

 History

 Trains operated to the area by Pennsylvania Railroad served what was called "Good Luck Point", with visitors building cottages that were the start of the community that became Ocean Gate.
 AT&T operated a shortwave radio transmitting station after purchasing 175 acres in 1929.

 The borough of Ocean Gate was incorporated by an act of the New Jersey Legislature on February 28, 1918, from portions of Berkeley Township.
 An additional portion of Berkeley Township was annexed on February 28, 1953.

 Geography

 According to the United States Census Bureau, the borough had a total area of 0.54 square miles (1.41 km2), including 0.45 square miles (1.17 km2) of land and 0.09 square miles (0.24 km2) of water (17.22%).

 The borough is bordered by the Ocean County municipality of Berkeley Township.

 The borough, including its northern half, is one of 11 municipalities in Ocean County that are part of the Toms River watershed.